testcontainers/testcontainers-go/docs/features/creating_container.md

 !!!warning
 	Reusing containers is an experimental feature, so please acknowledge you can experience some issues while using it.
 If you find any issue, please report it [here](https://github.com/testcontainers/testcontainers-go/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml&title=%5BBug%5D%3A+).

 A `ReusableContainer` is a container you mark to be reused across different tests.
-Reusing containers works out of the box just by setting the `Reuse` field to `true`.
+Reusing containers works out of the box just by setting the `Reuse` field in the `ContainerRequest` to `true`.
 Internally, _Testcontainers for Go_ automatically creates a hash of the container request and adds it as a container label.
 Two labels are added:

 - `org.testcontainers.hash` - the hash of the container request.
 - `org.testcontainers.copied_files.hash` - the hash of the files copied to the container using the `Files` field in the container request.

 !!!info
 	Only the files copied in the container request will be checked for reuse.
 If you copy a file to a container after it has been created, as in the example below, the container will still be reused, because the original request has not changed.
+Directories added in the `Files` field are not included in the hash, to avoid performance issues calculating the hash of large directories.

-If there is no container with those two labels matching the hash values, the function will create a new container.
-Otherwise, it will reuse the existing container.
+If there is no container with those two labels matching the hash values, _Testcontainers for Go_ creates a new container.
+Otherwise, it reuses the existing one.

 This behaviour persists across multiple test runs, as long as the container request remains the same.
-Ryuk the resource reaper won't terminate that container if it is marked for reuse, as it won't match the prune conditions used by Ryuk.
+Ryuk the resource reaper does not terminate that container if it is marked for reuse, as it does not match the prune conditions used by Ryuk.
+To know more about Ryuk, please read the [Garbage Collector](/features/garbage_collector#ryuk) documentation.

 ### Reuse example